JasonLiu134/project-recipes/README.md

 ---
 ## Framing a Prediction Problem

-Now it's time to really address our question from the introduction as a whole: How do the nutritional values and quality of a recipe affect the amount of time it takes to prepare a particular recipe?
-We'll do this by attempting to fit a model to our data to try and predict the time taken to prepare a recipe using its nutritional values and overall quality (average ratings).
+Now it's time to really address our question from the introduction as a whole: **How do the nutritional values and quality of a recipe affect the amount of time it takes to prepare a particular recipe?** We'll do this by attempting to fit a model to our data to try and predict the time taken to prepare a recipe using its nutritional values and overall quality (average ratings).
 The response variable is the **number of minutes to prepare a recipe**.
 This will be a **Regression Problem**, because the response variable we're predicting is quantitative, and the implementation will use a **Decision Tree Regressor** to make predictions, since it is better than a linear model at identifying complicated non-linear relationships.

-I chose the specific response variable since each individual recipe in the merged dataset has a preparation time, nutritional values, and average rating associated with it, allowing us to train our model very effectively.
+I chose the specific response variable since each individual recipe in the merged dataset has a preparation time associated with it, as well as nutritional values.
+Since we have access to all of the data we need, we can train our model very effectively.
 At the time of prediction, the data that we will have available is the average rating for each recipe, the nutritional information, and the steps and ingredients used in the recipe.
+This is because when using the model for predictions, I'll generally have a good idea for what ingredients I will use and how I might go about using them, and I simply want to find out how long it'll take me to prepare my food!

 To evaluate the model, we will use the **Root Mean Squared Error (RMSE)** as the evaluation metric.
-A lower RMSE value would indiate that our model is making predictions that are closer to the actual values, and will have better performance.
+I chose this metric because the RMSE is a good indicator of how well a model's predictions are, and the value itself can be easily interpreted.
+A lower RMSE value would indicate that our model is making predictions that are closer to the actual values, and has better performance.

 ---
 ## Baseline Model